lukyyy9/dedbot/README.md

 Use one of the admin tokens defined in `config.yaml` to access the interface.

-### 📁 Using Weight Profiles

-Weight profiles allow you to save and manage multiple weight configurations, making it easy to test different strategies:

-**Creating a Profile:**
-1. Navigate to the **Weights** page
-2. Click **➕ Nouveau Profil**
-3. Enter a name and description for your profile
-4. The current weights will be saved to the new profile

-**Managing Profiles:**
-- **✓ Activer**: Load the weights from this profile into the active configuration
-- **💾 Sauv.**: Save the current weights to this profile (overwrite)
-- **✏️**: Edit the profile name and description
-- **🗑️**: Delete the profile (only for inactive profiles)

-**Use Cases:**
-- **Conservative Profile**: Higher weights on drawdown and volatility for safer entries
-- **Aggressive Profile**: Focus on momentum and trend indicators
-- **Testing Profile**: Experiment with new weight distributions without losing your proven configuration
-- **Seasonal Profiles**: Different strategies for different market conditions

-**Note:** Only one profile can be active at a time.
-The active profile's weights are automatically loaded into the formulas.

 ## 🐳 Docker Configuration

 ### Environment Variables